 Jesus' born-again teaching has been prone to misunderstanding since Nicodemus first heard it from Christ's own lips almost two thousand years ago.
 John Ritenbaugh shows that we must understand His instruction entirely from a spiritual perspective.
-Interpreting Jesus' symbols physically obscures necessary truths about how God sees His children and how we see ourselves.
+Interpre. . .

-Jesus declares that none was greater than His cousin, John, known as "the Baptist."
-John Ritenbaugh explains that Jesus clearly says that John fulfilled Malachi 4:5-6 as the prophesied Elijah to come.
+Jesus declares that none was greater than His cousin, John, known as 'the Baptist.'
+Jesus clearly says that John fulfilled the prophesied role of Elijah to come.

 Although by no means a wild man, John the Baptist experienced alienation from people, especially the entrenched religious and political leaders.